Whistleblower Policy (v0.2 DRAFT)

 Structural first-pass draft encouraging and protecting good-faith reporting of suspected illegal, unethical, or non-compliant conduct.
 For counsel review only.

-Both entities are committed to integrity, lawful operation, and the [TERM] F.I.G.S. standard.
-This Policy establishes mechanisms by which directors, officers, employees, contractors, volunteers, Advisors, and Recipients may report concerns without fear of retaliation, consistent with federal whistleblower protections including Sarbanes-Oxley §1107 as applied to tax-exempt organizations [COUNSEL TO DRAFT].
+Both entities are committed to integrity, lawful operation, and the F.I.G.S. standard.
+This Policy establishes mechanisms by which directors, officers, employees, contractors, volunteers, Advisors, and Recipients may report concerns without fear of retaliation, consistent with federal whistleblower protections including Sarbanes-Oxley §1107 as applied to tax-exempt organizations.

 Concerns may be reported through any of the following.
 Reports may be submitted in any language; reporters need not have proof, only a good-faith basis.

-- Anonymous channel: [CONFIRM] an anonymous web intake hosted by [CONFIRM] an independent third-party service (e.g., a hotline provider) — to be selected before launch.
+- Anonymous channel: an anonymous web intake hosted by an independent third-party service (e.g., a hotline provider) — to be selected before launch.

 - Named channel: email to compliance@xerish.com, which routes to the audit/governance committee chair and to outside counsel.

-- Direct to Board: any director may be contacted directly through the published Board contact at [CONFIRM].
+- Direct to Board: any director may be contacted directly through the published Board contact (to be confirmed).

 A report is protected if made in good faith regarding suspected: (a) violation of law or regulation; (b) violation of Sponsor or SPC policy; (c) fraud, theft, embezzlement, or misappropriation of assets; (d) misuse of Grant funds; (e) financial-reporting irregularities; (f) safety concerns; (g) retaliation against another reporter; or (h) other matters a reasonable person would believe warrant attention.